 Phone Call Charges

-Inmate Commissary Services in Kansas
+Commissary Services in Pennsylvania Correctional Facilities

 Ordering Process

-Visitation Guidelines and Processes in Kansas County
+Visitation Guidelines and Procedures in Pennsylvania

 In-Person Visitation

-- Advance Scheduling: All visits must be arranged ahead of time through the jail’s official website or by calling the visitation office.
+- Advance Scheduling: All visits must be arranged ahead of time through the jail’s website or by calling the visitation office.

 Virtual Visitation

-Guidelines for First-Time Visitors
+Advice for First-Time Visitors

-Healthcare and Mental Health Services in Kansas Jail
+Healthcare and Mental Health Services in Pennsylvania

 Physical Health Services